 I shall answer your question with a story: Some time ago, I was wandering the internet and happened to stumble across the Manga Shakespeare Series Of Graphic Novels.

-Obviously I didn’t order any of them (mostly because they looked so stupid), but I’m just going to go ahead and choose three of these books at random as “The Best Mangas of All Time,” even though I haven’t even read them.
-It may seem disingenuous, but these are the only ones I even know the titles of, so they will have to do.
+Obviously I didn’t order any of them (mostly because they looked so stupid), but I’m just going to go ahead and choose three of these books at random as “The Best Manga Publications of All Time,” even though I haven’t even read them and gave only a cursory glance to their descriptions.
+It may seem disingenuous, but these are the only manga-objects I even know the titles of, so they will have to do.
 Here are summaries I’ve written of each book based solely on the cover.

 True to the original play, the Macbeth of Macbeth (Mark Macbeth) is a shirtless drifter who doesn’t play by the rules.
-Mark takes a job as a mercenary, and soon enough, he ends up in the service of the evil drag queen, King Zach.
-But Macbeth’s devil-may-care attitude quickly gets on the king’s nerves, resulting in a duel to the death between these two powerhouses.
+Mark takes a job as a mercenary, and soon enough, he ends up in the service of the evil King Zach, a sentient apartment complex that squints constantly and sometimes a teardrop appears above his head and who knows what that means.

-This manga does have some troubling sexual overtones (prosthetic breasts which spew acid, mechanized crabs with razor-filled vaginas instead of pincers, and cats whose penises expand to astronomical proportions before ejaculating enough to blot out the sun, bringing about a new ice age which results in the end of life on earth as we know it), but overall, this is probably one of the best mangas I have ever read.
+This manga does have some troubling sexual overtones (prosthetic breasts which spew acid, mechanized crabs with razor-filled vaginas instead of pincers, and cats whose penises expand to astronomical proportions before ejaculating enough milk to blot out the sun and bring about a new ice age which results in the end of life on earth as we know it), but overall, this is probably one of the best mangas I have ever read.

 2. A Midsummer Night’s Dream